Hours of Operation:

 General K-8 Program Registration closes Friday May 5th and registration for ESY and New Arrivals is recommended by this date as well.

 Note: High School General Summer School registration takes place in June.
+Please scroll down to the High School section for detailed information on registration.

 For step by step instructions on how to register click here.